 Charge small purchases and pay them off every month.

-One way to ensure you improve your credit without getting into any trouble is by using your secured credit card only for small purchases each month you know you can pay off.
-For example, you could set up a phone bill or cable bill to be paid with your secured credit card automatically.
-You could also use it only for small purchases you make regularly, such as a monthly trip to the gas station for a fill-up.
+One way to ensure you improve your credit without getting into any trouble is by using your secured card only for small purchases each month you know you can pay off.
+For example, you could set up a phone bill or cable bill to be paid with your secured card automatically.

 Don’t use credit as an excuse to overspend.